 An excellent tactic that should be part of any ecommerce retargeting strategy is to use dynamic retargeting in a shopping feed.
 Services like Google Shopping show products that people can buy almost instantly, and devoting some of your PPC resources to getting your products into this feed will have a huge return on your investment.

-One thing to note: While Google ads for ecommerce are far and away the most common type of ecommerce PPC ads, just having an ecommerce Google ads strategy isn’t enough.
+just having an ecommerce Google ads strategy isn’t enough.
 Consider other search engines too, like Bing.

 Bing has around 20% of the traffic of Google, but that’s still millions and millions of users!
 Because of the lower traffic, Bing paid search ads will usually be cheaper, and your ROAS will be higher than that of Google.
 Also, many of your Google ads for ecommerce can be exported to Bing with little to no editing, meaning you can broaden your reach with much less work.